fenzor28/SQL-Project-Zorro/starting_with_data.md

 What are the top 3 infant products with low stock levels that might risk going out of stock soon?​

 SQL Queries:
-What are the top 3 infant products with low stock levels that might risk going out of stock soon?​
 ```
 SELECT
 	name as product_name,